michaniets/french-childes/README.md

 Note that if more than one coding is present for a given attribute in the CoNLL-U meta data (e.g. 'modal_graph' above), _merge_ will copy only the last value to the CSV file (e.g. 'noRule...').

 ## Sample query file

-SBelow is an example consisting of three queries (which don't necessarily make sense).
-When you build your query file, you may want to debug the individual query blocks using the Grew online query tool [here](https://universal.grew.fr/?corpus=UD_French-GSD@2.14).
-The discussion of Grew's issues is another useful resource, on [GitHub](https://github.com/grew-nlp/grew/issues/).

-Some expression may require a recent version of Grew.
-Perl-style regular expressions work with Grew 1.16 and grewpy backend 0.5.4.

 ```{grew}
 % coding attribute=modal value=other node=MOD addlemma=V